A Story of Good Vs Evil Easy

 On the other hand, there are true artisan soap makers who use the cold or hot process to make a soap of their own recipe, which they will then grate or mill and melt down to re-batch into bars so that they can use temperature or pH sensitive essential oils and plant extracts, and these would definitely qualify as ‘handmade’.

 Melt & Pour

-The maker of bars using these products has no control over the ingredients of the base material, and thus no control over its qualities or properties as a skin care or cleansing product.
-Most genuine soap makers do not consider as belonging in the category of ‘handmade’ or craft soaps, but the people who make them really like to think of their products as handmade soap, so we will include them on this list for the sake of
+The maker of bars using these products has no control over the ingredients of the base materials, and thus no control over the final prodcut’s qualities or properties as a skin care or cleansing product.
+Most genuine soap makers do not consider these to be in the category of ‘handmade’ or craft soaps, but the people who make them really like to think of their products as handmade soap, so we will include them on this list for the sake of charity completeness.